Climate and Average Weather Year Round in Sydney Australia

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from November 2 to February 14, with an average daily incident shortwave energy per square meter above 6.7 kWh.
-The brightest day of the year is December 31, with an average of 7.8 kWh.
+The brightest month of the year in Sydney is December, with an average of 7.6 kWh.

-The darker period of the year lasts for 3.3 months, from April 30 to August 9, with an average daily incident shortwave energy per square meter below 3.7 kWh.
-The darkest day of the year is June 16, with an average of 2.6 kWh.
+The darker period of the year lasts for 3.2 months, from May 1 to August 8, with an average daily incident shortwave energy per square meter below 3.6 kWh.
+The darkest month of the year in Sydney is June, with an average of 2.6 kWh.

 The topography within 2 miles of Sydney contains only modest variations in elevation, with a maximum elevation change of 387 feet and an average elevation above sea level of 69 feet.
 Within 10 miles contains only modest variations in elevation (728 feet).
 Within 50 miles contains significant variations in elevation (3,232 feet).